MORE ON ANTI-AGING

 Antioxidants aid in guarding the body against the detrimental effects of free radicals to cells and the chronic diseases associated with aging.

-Blueberries contain 14 mg of Vitamin C and 0.8 mg Vitamin E per 1 cup of blueberries, two very important antioxidants.
+Blueberries contain 14 mg of Vitamin C and 0.8 mg of Vitamin E per 1 cup of blueberries, two very important antioxidants.
 The pretty little, and very tasty, berries also contain anthocyanins and phenolics that can also act as antioxidants.

 Neuron Protection with Blueberries